What a great question…

-And if you want to buy shares you have to have an account with a share broker, a group known by the ASX as market participants.
+And if you want to buy shares you have to have an account with a share broker, a group known by an exchange as market participants.

 The ones like Commsec that provide an execution-only service are the cheapest, but they won’t offer advice as well.

-Then you can follow the fortunes of the shares either via an app on your phone, or by going to asx.com.au for regular share price updates.
+Then you can follow the fortunes of the shares either via an app on your phone, or any exchange website for regular share price updates.